Take the first step. Request more information.

 The Doctor of Business Administration degree is designed for business professionals who wish to enhance their careers as university professors, executives or consultants.
 Students gain expertise in a variety of business disciplines, with a unique focus on the integration of Christian faith and ethics into instruction and practice.

-Choose between two concentrations:
+Choose between three concentrations:

 Designed for the working professional …